microsoft/microsoft-ui-xaml-specs/active/progress/progress.md

 For example, implementation details. -->

 # Open Questions
+Using IsIndeterminate as the property aligns with ProgressBar.
+However, this could break existing uses of ProgressRing that expect it to default to indeterminate mode.

 The Value property for ProgressBar is a number out of 100 (i.e. it can hold integers from 0 to 100, inclusive).
 Should the Value property for ProgressRing also be out of 100, or be out of 360 to reflect the circular shape?